vmwarelab/cci/Opencart/README.md

 ## Instruction to deploy the MOAD Opencart Application

+Opencart Application Architecture

 Prerequisites

+1. vSphere with Tanzu vCenter 7 U3i or higher with an enabled Workload management Cluster ( Supervisor)
+2. vSphere+ Subscription where the Developer Experience is Enabled which setup Cloud Consumption Interface
+3. Access to Aria Atomation SaaS Org.
+4. Generated CCI API Token with the minimum required CSP Service roles
+5. Downloaded and configure the K8s CCI Plug-in on Linux, Mac or Windows alone with the Kubectl command line.

+Let's get started

 ## 1. Login into CCI as an Admin or User using the K8s CCI plugin
 ```